AI Agent Application Demo: Putting a Brain Inside Your App¶

 }

-If all fields are collected but the model still returns in_progress, the guard flips it to completed and persists the marker so the next session boundary calculation works correctly:
+Guard 2: Force completion when everything is ready.
+If all fields are collected but the model still says in_progress, flip it — and persist the completed marker so the next turn's session boundary calculation works:

 if (uncollected.length === 0 && response.progress !== 'completed') {